2025 Cameroonian protests: 15 October

 A large scale protest happened on 15 October.
 In Douala, clashes broke out after allegations of electoral fraud were leveled against Elections Cameroon (Elecam), the national electoral body.
 Protesters began attacking the Elecam office in Douala and allegedly injured an Elecam worker.

 In Dschang, protesters burned the headquarters of the ruling Cameroon People's Democratic Movement.
 Some reports attributed the arson to protests by supporters of opposition candidate Issa Tchiroma, who alleged the government of President Paul Biya had suppressed dissent and ignored what they claimed was evidence of electoral fraud.

 21 October

 Protests continued in Garoua on 21 October.
 Clashes occurred between the police and protesters, with protesters starting to throw stones.
 A woman was said to be killed after police fired guns against protesters.

 Protests also occurred in Douala and the national capital Yaoundé.
 Protests in both cities were met with heavy repression, with police firing tear gas against protesters.

 26 October

 Four opposition protesters were killed after clashes with security forces in Douala while 105 more were arrested.

 29 October

 A total of 23 protestors were killed by security forces and more than 200 people have been arrested, according to civil society groups.

+24 November

+Cameroonian opposition leader Issa Tchiroma Bakary has fled to The Gambia.
+The Gambian government has said that he fled for his safety.

+1 December

+Anicet Ekane, a 74-year-old opposition politician, leader of the MANIDEM party, died in custody after being arrested a month before during the crackdown.
+He died after healthcare was denied.